Sixty years of timeless charm and superior service

 History of The Abbey Resort

-Moving into its 60th year, The Abbey Resort has been providing excellence in hospitality to year-round vacationers, corporate groups and family parties who come to enjoy the 90-acres of pristine natural beauty on the sparkling shores of Geneva Lake.
+For over 60 years, The Abbey Resort has been providing excellence in hospitality to year-round vacationers, corporate groups and family parties who come to enjoy the 90-acres of pristine natural beauty on the sparkling shores of Geneva Lake.
 Known for its long history as a vacation destination for wealthy Chicago-based industrialists as well as its quaint and historic homes, the Lake Geneva area has been a prime Midwestern vacation retreat for more than a century.

 With its iconic A-frame exterior, The Abbey Resort was named for Europe’s famed abbeys, which were regarded as havens of hospitality and good food throughout the Middle Ages.
 Since its opening as a year-round resort in 1963, The Abbey has been the vacation destination of choice for dozens of celebrities, dignitaries, presidents and household names.
 A natural treasure located right in the heart of the Midwest, the natural beauty of the sloping hills and sparkling waters of Lake Geneva on which The Abbey Resort is set have always been and will continue to be recognized as a natural treasure.